-Applies To: Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2, Windows Server 2008
+Applies to: Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2, Windows Server 2008

-DiskPart commands help you manage your computer's drives (disks, partitions, volumes, or virtual hard disks).
+The diskpart command interpreter helps you manage your computer's drives (disks, partitions, volumes, or virtual hard disks).

-List the available objects
+List available objects